|DURATION: 8 days

 Join us in one big hiking adventure that crosses many alpine-like terrains, stone rivers, lush meadows coloured by the endemic flora of the two biggest mountain ranges in Bulgaria – Rila and Pirin.
 You will have the unique chance to climb the highest summit at Balkan Peninsula – Musala (2925m) and also the second-highest summit in Bulgaria – Vihren in Pirin mountain.
 The program consists of some challenging treks, suitable for really fit hikers.
 They will be perfectly combined with the opportunity to taste traditional local cuisine, experience folklore evenings, and learn more about Bulgarian history by visiting the majestic Rila Monastery (UNESCO).

 The hiking program is based in two main centres which allow alternating the routes in case of adverse weather conditions or for the specifics of the group.
 The hikes could be done with just a small backpack with most needed items while the main luggage stays the accommodation or get transferred with the vehicle.

 There are not enough words to describe this experience, it is always better to live it on your own!

 Day 1: Sofia – Bansko

 The meeting point is at Sofia Airport.
 Once the group gathers, we depart towards Bansko, located in the foothills of Pirin Mountain (2,30hrs ride).
-If you are landing in Sofia on the tour starting date, your flight should be landing before 15:00.
+If you are landing in Sofia on the tour starting date, your flight should be landing before 15:00 (extra charges for private transfer will apply for arrivals landing later).
 If you are staying already in Sofia before the tour starts we will pick you up from your accommodation and drive you to the airport to meet the rest of the group.